root-project/web/manual/math/index.md

 #### SMatrix

 The template class [ROOT::Math::SMatrix](https://root.cern/doc/master/classROOT_1_1Math_1_1SMatrix.html){:target="_blank"} represents a matrix of arbitrary type with `nrows x ncol`dimension.
-The class has 4 template parameters, which define at compile time, its properties:
+The class has four template parameters that define their properties at compile time:
 - type of the contained elements (for example `float` or `double`)
 - number of rows
 - number of columns